ReylordDev/threaded-knn/README.md

 * rename file name in comments and prints
 * valgrind needs to be run
 * save addresses or something in neighbor list
+* for statements have inc on different sides